muhammedjamsheer/Angular/Interview Questions.md

 There are four forms of data binding

 1. **From the Component to the DOM:**
+     ##### Interpolation
+       String interpolation uses the double curly braces {{ }} to display data from the component
+     ##### Property binding:
-     – String interpolation uses the double curly braces {{ }} to display data from the component
+       String interpolation uses the double curly braces {{ }} to display data from the component
 1. **From the DOM to the Component**
      – Styles used in other HTML doesn’t spread to the component
 1. **Two-way binding**
      – Styles defined in a component are visible to all components of the application

 **[⬆ Back to Top](#table-of-contents)**